Similar to how people exercise to keep themselves healthy, a fitness routine for pets is also important to ensure their wellbeing.

 Ensuring that your dog is well stimulated mentally helps them stay active and interested in their surroundings.
 Lack of exercise can lead to disengagement, which in turn leads to obesity.

 Make sure they’re in touch with the world outside, so they can socialize with other people and dogs.
 Just like us, dogs can also experience endorphin rushes after a good workout.
+These workouts could also be helpful in relieving stress and anxiety.

 Also, it prevents destructive behavior like chewing on furniture or loud whining.